h5bp/html5-boilerplate/doc/extend.md

 ### Disable link highlighting upon tap in IE10

 Similar to [-webkit-tap-highlight-color](http://davidwalsh.name/mobile-highlight-color)
 in iOS Safari.
-Unlike that CSS property, this is an HTML meta element, and it's value is boolean rather than a color.
+Unlike that CSS property, this is an HTML meta element, and its value is boolean rather than a color.
 It's all or nothing.

 ```html